ellyzaveta/genetic-algorithm/README.md

 <br />

-## 🔷 Implementation of the genetic algorithm for finding the shortest path between cities according to the option.
+## 🔷 Implementation of the genetic algorithm for finding the shortest path between cities

 <br />